Mister-Meeseeks/goto/README.md

     sudo ./install.sh

-That installs to /usr/local/bin/.
-To install to an alternative location, or if you don't have sudo access, pass an install directory (preferably in your $PATH) to as an argument to the install script.
+If you don't have sudo access or want to install to an alternative location pass a target directory as an argument.
+(Preferably one in your environment's $PATH).
 For example:

     ./install ~/local/bin/